Continuous Relaxations for the Traveling Salesman Problem: The traveling salesman problem

-or a special case of the graph matching problem.
+or, alternatively as, a special case of the graph matching problem.
 The relationship between various combinatorial optimization problems is explored in Figure~\ref{fig:problems}.
-In order to convert the minimization problem into the corresponding maximization problem, note that
+In order to convert the minimization problem into an equivalent maximization problem, note that

 Thus, the norm is minimized if the trace is maximized and vice versa.
+We note that similar trace formulations for the QAP were derived in~\cite{Cit:qap_trace}.

-Over the last decades, a plethora of heuristics has been developed to solve the TSP efficiently.
+Over the last few decades, a plethora of heuristics has been developed to solve the TSP efficiently.
 In order to find a good approximation of the optimal tour, typically different global and local heuristics are combined.
-A very efficient and powerful approach is to construct an initial solution with the aid of greedy algorithms, for instance the nearest neighbor heuristic, and to improve the solution successively using local heuristics such as $ k $-opt.
-One of the best available TSP solvers is Helsgaun's LKH software~\cite{Hel98}.
-More details will be provided in Section~\ref{sec:Lin--Kernighan}.
+A very efficient and powerful methodology is to construct an initial solution with the aid of greedy algorithms, for instance the nearest neighbor heuristic, and to improve the solution successively using local heuristics such as $ k $-opt move based methods (as described in section~\ref{sec:Lin--Kernighan}).
+As noted previously, one of the best available TSP solvers is Helsgaun's LKH software~\cite{Hel98}.
+We now provide more details on LKH and its implementation.